European Journal of Neurodegenerative Diseases 2021; 10(1) January-June: 5-9

 Research has shown structural differences in the brains of RA patients, with changes in the hippocampus and basal ganglia that are not present in healthy, non-arthritic individuals.

-Insulin-like growth factor 1 receptor (IGF1R) signalling is enriched in microglia of the hippocampus, and abnormal IGF1R signalling was seen in experimental studies to be associated with hippocampal neurogenesis, reduced hippocampal size, and decreased mobility.
+Insulin-like growth factor 1 receptor (IGF1R) signaling is enriched in microglia of the hippocampus, and abnormal IGF1R signaling was seen in experimental studies to be associated with hippocampal neurogenesis, reduced hippocampal size, and decreased mobility.
 Blocking IGF1R was seen to provide some improvement, indicating that hippocampal damage could be reversible to some extent (13).

 Another study showed that RA patients with long disease duration had increased ventricle-to-brain ratios in addition to decreased midsagittal cerebellar areas, which may link cerebral and cerebellar atrophy to the disease (14).